 9w8: Independent yet calm vagabond on a (rather quiet) mission to discover what makes society a kinder and more accepting place.

-9w1: Collected and pragmatic saver who value both cooperation and justice, along with the feeling of being connected to others in their community.
+9w1: Collected and pragmatic saver who values cooperation and justice, along with the feeling of being connected to others in their community.

 When instinctual variants (six different stackings) are taken into account, this leads to 108 (18 Enneagram types with wings x 6 instinctual stackings) possible combinations.

-It’s anything but cut-and-dried—and only covers the basic gist of the Enneagram.
+It’s anything but cut-and-dry — and only covers the basic gist of the Enneagram basics.
 There are numerous extensions of the Enneagram, such as alternative triads, instinctual variants (as mentioned above), and many more.
 Ready for take-off?